davorg/davecross.co.uk/docs/services/index.md

 * **Continous integration/Continous deployment:** I understand.
 That's just one more improvement that you just haven't had the time to get around to.
-How sure are you that each commit to your codebase hasn't broken anything?
+How sure are you that each commit to your codebase hasn't broken something?
-Is your release procedure a wiki page listing twenty-five steps?
+Is your release procedure a wiki page listing twenty-five manual steps?
 Do your team understand the difference between a deployment and a release?
-Let me help.
+Let me help streamline and automate your processes.

 ## Retainer

-All of the above, but buy a small number of days each month.
+All of the above services, but on a retainer basis.
+Purchase a small number of days each month for ongoing support.

 ## Training